 22 Praise the Lord, all you works of his,

 in all places of his dominion.

 23 Like silver dross on an earthen vessel

-are the lips of a zealous one with an evil heart.
+are the lips of a zealous one with a hateful heart.